The Leopard Project

 Devising a balanced conservation strategy for the Sri Lankan leopard is becoming more and more important and it is hoped that by gaining insight into the demography, range use and behaviour patterns of the leopards this study can provide an initial, solid groundwork from which informed and progressive decisions can be made.
 For the habitat of the leopard is fast disappearing and if this remarkable species is to be preserved in the remaining habitable pockets an increased understanding of them is essential.

 In Sri Lanka it is the elephant (Elephus maximus) that has been used as the flagship species for conservation (P. Fernando 1993,1997, 1998; Jayawardene 1994; Santiapillai and Jackson 1990).
-The leopard, other than for a few indirect studies (Eisenberg & Lockhart, 1971; Santiapillai et al, 1982, de Silva & Jayaratne, 1994), has largely been ignored and its conservation not adequately addressed.
-The importance of a full-scale leopard research project is therefore critical for the preservation of this vital predator species.
+The leopard, other than for a few indirect studies in the past (Eisenberg & Lockhart, 1971; Santiapillai et al, 1982, de Silva & Jayaratne, 1994), was largely ignored and its conservation not adequately addressed until recently.
+The last decade has seen a change, with the leopard taking a more prominent place in Sri Lanka and the work of WWCTs Leopard Project addressing the earlier lack of scientific data and specific conservation.
+The importance of this ongoing full-scale leopard research project is therefore critical for the preservation of this vital predator species.